 A low mass was said in Westminster Cathedral today (Sunday) for the repose of the soul of Lieutenant-General E.

-A low mass was said in Westminster Cathedral today (Sunday) for the repose of the soul of Lieutenant-General E.K.Kotoka, the Ghanaian Armed Forces Chief who was killed during the attempted Ghana coup.
+Background: A low mass was said in Westminster Cathedral today (Sunday) for the repose of the soul of Lieutenant-General E.K.Kotoka, the Ghanaian Armed Forces Chief who was killed during the attempted Ghana coup.

 Prominent among the worshippers was the Ghanaian High Commissioner, Mr. S.K.Anthony.
 He joined a large body of worshippers for the service in Britain's foremost Roman Catholic Cathedral.
 Lieutenant-Colonel J.M.Hugo of the Commonwealth Relations Office represented Britain.